Craexz/calendar-app/README.md

 Calendar App is a calendar web-application made in pure python.
 This application allows users to create and login to accounts, then use them to add their assignments with due dates, and descriptions, view their assignments, and delete them once they're done.

+## Requirements

+You need to have python installed, watch a youtube video for this if you don't know how.

 ## Installation

 Download the project as a .zip file, then extract to a folder